-Students can take part during school hours from May 10, 2021 until the end of 2022.
+Students can take part during school hours until the end of 2022.
 They'll need your registration code which is emailed to you when you register.
 You are welcome to have your students complete the Census anytime that suits you best however we do encourage schools to complete it as close to launch date as possible.